jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 "A high-priority task can be blocked at most once during its execution by lower-priority tasks"

 Prevents:

 * Deadlocks
 * Transitive blocking

-"Mutual exclusive access to resources is ensured"
+"Mutual[ly] exclusive access to resources is ensured"

-##### Original ceiling priority protocol
+#### Original ceiling priority protocol

 * Each task has a static default priority
 * Each resource has a static ceiling value
-    -   Defines maximum propriety of tasks that use it
+  - Defines maximum priority of tasks that use it
 * Each task has an additional dynamic priority
-    -   This is the maximum of its static priority and any that it blocks
+  - This is the maximum of its static priority and **any task that it blocks**
+* **A task can only lock a resource if its dynamic priority is higher than the ceiling value of any currently locked resource (that the task has not locked itself)**

-##### Immediate ceiling priority protocol
+#### Immediate ceiling priority protocol

+* Each task has a static default priority
+* Each resource has a static ceiling value
+  - Defines maximum priority of tasks that use it
+* Each task has an additional dynamic priority
+  - This is the maximum of its static priority and **the ceiling values of any resources that it locks**

+"A task will only suffer a block at the very beginning of its execution."
+After that, "all the resources it needs must be free".
+For needed resources not to be free, an equal- or higher-priority task must lock them -- so the equal- or lower-priority task's execution would be postponed anyway.

+_If a lowish-priority task is using a resource that high-priority tasks might want to use, give the task a higher priority so it can finish using it as quickly as possible._

+#### Comparision

+* Both...
+  - have same worst-case behaviour
+* ICPP...
+  - easier to implement, no monitoring of blocking relationships
+  - leads to fewer context switches
+  - more priority movements (upon every resource use)
+* OCPP...
+  - harder to implement, monitoring of blocking relationships
+  - fewer priority movements (only when blocking occurs)